Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise6.md

 Once you have programmed the SPC560P board so that it are executing the required software you can now examine the system from a holistic perspective for vulnerabilities.
 In particular, we examining the attack surface for a system you should ask the following questions:

 * Does the hardware contain any
-    * data access ports such as USB, CAN, LIN and Ethernet and are these data ports used.
+    * Data access ports such as USB, CAN, LIN and Ethernet and are these data ports used.
-    * debug/programming ports such as I2C, SPI and JTAG and how can these ports be accessed.
+    * Debug/programming ports such as I2C, SPI and JTAG and how can these ports be accessed.
 * Does the software contain any vulnerabilities, such as
-    * Can I write more that 8 bights of data to the CAN bus
+    * Can I write more that 8 bights of data to the CAN bus?
-    * I am using vulnerability functions such as strcpy()
+    * Am I using vulnerability functions such as strcpy(), and how is data copied between buffers/arrays?
-    * Can I modify the data that is being transmitted over the CAN bus
+    * Can I modify the data that is being transmitted over the CAN bus?

 ## Advanced Topics